prgumd/WorldGen/docs/source/Installation.rst

     ./pip install numpy scipy opencv-python matplotlib mathutils setuptools==65.2.0 imath openexr

 .. note::
-   Use this as a reference to install pip packages in blender-python.
+   To install pip packages in blender-python in future, use this as a reference.